drshahizan/HPDP/assignment/ass2.md

 ## 📚 Case Study 2: Automated EDA Tools

+In this case study, you will study two types of Automated Exploratory Data Analysis (EDA) Tools.
+You are required to choose two such tools and demonstrate how they can be implemented step by step using a Malaysian dataset.
+Additionally, you will summarize the pros and cons of the Automated EDA Tools used.
+Here are the instructions to guide you through this case study:

+1. **Selecting Automated EDA Tools**:
+   - Research and select two different Automated EDA Tools that you would like to study.
+These tools are designed to automate the process of data exploration and visualization.
+   - Ensure that the selected tools are suitable for analyzing data from a Malaysian dataset.

+2. **Malaysian Dataset**:
+   - Choose an appropriate Malaysian dataset for this case study.
+It could be related to any domain or topic of your choice (e.g., healthcare, finance, demographics, etc.).

+3. **Data Preparation**:
+   - Collect and load the Malaysian dataset into a format compatible with the selected EDA tools.
+   - Make sure the data is clean and ready for analysis.
+Perform data preprocessing tasks if necessary.

+4. **Implementation of Automated EDA Tools**:
+   - Provide a detailed step-by-step guide for implementing each of the selected Automated EDA Tools.
+Include screenshots and explanations where necessary.
+   - Cover the following aspects for each tool:
+     a.
+How to load the dataset into the tool.
+     b.
+How to generate basic statistics and visualizations.
+     c.
+How to explore relationships and patterns in the data.
+     d.
+Any unique features or capabilities of each tool that you find noteworthy.

+5. **Pros and Cons Analysis**:
+   - After implementing both EDA tools, summarize the pros and cons of each tool based on your experience and observations.
+Consider factors such as ease of use, comprehensiveness, visualization capabilities, and any limitations.
+   - Include your insights on how each tool performed in the context of the Malaysian dataset you chose.

+6. **Conclusion**:
+   - Conclude your case study by summarizing the key findings and insights from your analysis.
+   - Provide recommendations or insights on when each tool may be more suitable or preferable based on the specific needs of EDA projects.

+7. **References**:
+   - Include a list of references and citations for any sources or documentation you used in your case study.

+Ensure that your case study is well-organized, well-documented, and provides a clear understanding of how the selected Automated EDA Tools work and their applicability to Malaysian datasets.
+Use clear and concise language to convey your findings and conclusions.

 ### 2. Team Collaboration
 🚀 Form project teams comprising a minimum of three and a maximum of four students.
 Teamwork is essential for this assignment.
 Please complete the Google Sheets page with your group information [**here**](https://docs.google.com/spreadsheets/d/1vLDgDAu2ai9rAOIKUfE1xUfTEvK2ikpXJ_1F-Xqtk_c/edit#gid=305100254).
 Please update your group information: